diodechain/website/solutions.md

   heading: App
   icon: icons/app.svg
   content: |
-    The Diode App is a small application for computers and mobile devices that connects teams to each other, their information, and their assets.
+    Diode Collab is a small application for computers and mobile devices that connects teams to each other, their information, and their assets.

     It’s easy for non-techies to install and use and teammates can collaborate with each other at the same level of security used to access assets and work products.